Ricky Rubio wants to stay with his team while he recovers

 Ricky Rubio has made it clear to the Cleveland Cavaliers that despite the serious injury he sustained Tuesday, which will prevent him from playing the remainder of the season, wants to continue being part of the team and help your peers.

-Rubio tore his anterior cruciate ligament off his left knee on Tuesday when he starred in one of the best games of his NBA career against the New Orleans Pelicans.
+Rubio tore the ACL in his left knee Tuesday while playing one of the best NBA games of his career against the New Orleans Pelicans.

-According to several American media published this Thursday, Rubio’s injury has forced the Cavaliers into talks with Los angeles lakers to seize the services of Rajon Rondo.
+According to several American media published this Thursday, Rubio’s injury has forced the Cavaliers into talks with the Los Angeles Lakers to seize the services of Rajon Rondo.

 The 35-year-old Rondo could join the Cavs discipline this Friday.